Find yourself and your community at Temple.

 Fighting Discrimination at Temple

 Members of the Temple community are encouraged to speak out against discrimination to uphold Temple’s commitment to be an inclusive campus.
-The university’s equity, diversity and inclusion portfolio—which includes IDEAL, the office of Equal Opportunity Compliance and the Title IX coordinator—provides support and resources for students who feel they have been a victim to discrimination and/or biased behavior, including
+The university’s equity, diversity and inclusion portfolio—which includes IDEAL, the Center for Anti-Racism, the office of Equal Opportunity Compliance and the Title IX coordinator—provides support and resources for students who feel they have been a victim to discrimination and/or biased behavior, including

 • information about safe spaces,